 - Body Horror: The reason the miners from the space barn can't return to Earth.

 - Chain of Deals: Sam must return the late king of Venus to his family on Earth.
 To do so, he must provide Venus with a new king, so he will give the owner of Jupiter a woman and he will give in return The Boy Who Actually Saw A Woman's Breast.
 The woman in turn is a clone of Eddy, the owner of the Ceres Crossroads who wanted a cat.

 - Dieselpunk: Best described as 50's sci-fi with the luster worn off.

 - Disintegrator Ray: Wielded by Professor Hess; it turns people into a pile of ash.

-- Everyone Calls Him Barkeep: The Boy Who Saw A Breast.
+- Everyone Calls Him "Barkeep": The Boy Who Saw a Womans Breast.